The Pacific War Online Encyclopedia

 1450 miles (2330 km) as scout

-Fuel 335 gallons
+Fuel 335 gallons internal

-1268 liters
+1268 liters internal

-Production 8852 from 3/25/42 to 9/45 at Grumman Aircraft Engineering Corporation, Bethpage, NY and at Eastern Aircraft:
+Production 8852 from 3/25/42 to 9/45 at Grumman Aircraft Engineering Corporation, Bethpage, NY (TBF) and at Eastern Aircraft, North Tarrytown, NY (TBM):

-1525 TBF-1
+1525 TBF-1 (1942)

-764 TBF-1C
+764 TBF-1C (1943)

-550 TBM-1
+550 TBM-1 (1943)

-2332 TBM-1C
+2332 TBM-1C (1943)

-4664 TBM-3
+4664 TBM-3 (1944-1945)

-Variants -1C had 2 0.50 machine guns (wings) and racks for eight 66 lb (30 kg) rockets.
-It also increased the fuel capacity to 726 gallons (2748 liters).
+-1C added 2 0.50 machine guns (wings) and racks for eight 66 lb (30 kg) rockets.
+It also added fittings for 1 275 gallon (1041 l) bomb bay drop tank and 2 58 gallon (220 l) wing drop tanks for a total ferry fuel capacity of 726 gallons (2748 liters) and ferry range of 2335 miles (3758 km).

 -3P was a photoreconnaissance version with the cameras mounted in the bomb bay

-In March 1943, Avengers began flying minelaying missions in the central Solomons.
+In March 1943, Avengers began flying mine laying missions in the central Solomons.
 Avengers would eventually be extensively employed to lay mines in Japanese ports throughout the Pacific.
 In some cases, ports were quietly mined just prior to a more general air or surface attack, in order to destroy shipping fleeing the harbor.

-Beginning in late 1943, the U.S. Navy began night combat air patrols consisting of a radar-equipped Avenger acccompanied by a pair of conventional Hellcats, with the Avenger acting as an airborne controller to direct its fighters onto the enemy.
+Beginning in late 1943, the U.S. Navy began night combat air patrols consisting of a radar-equipped Avenger accompanied by a pair of conventional Hellcats, with the Avenger acting as an airborne controller to direct its fighters onto the enemy.
 This required rather careful coordination.
 Later in the war, radar was developed that was small and simple enough to be operated from single-seat fighters, releasing the Avengers to scout for enemy warships.

 The British received 402 and New Zealand 63 as Lend-Lease.
 The aircraft continued in post-war service, with the Royal Navy's Fleet Air Arm continuing to employ 100 Avengers as antisubmarine aircraft as late as 1953.